ebtisam12/Customer_Segmentation/README.md

 ## Features Extraction
-- I added two more features, as we believe that will increase model predicting accuracy.
+- I added two more feature so that will increase model predicting accuracy.
 The added features are:
 Age Category: classify the workers based on their age (young, mature, old) Education Category: classify the workers based on their education lever (general education, undergraduate, postgraduate)